Who is an Occupational Therapist?

 Becoming an OT requires completing a bachelor’s degree in occupational therapy.
 There are more than 200 accredited occupational therapy programs in the United States.
 After graduating from an accredited program, students must pass a national examination administered by the National Board for Certification in Occupational Therapy (NBCOT)

-To be licensed as an occupational therapist, most states require that therapists complete additional post-graduate training and pass a state-specific exam.
+Most states require occupational therapists to complete additional postgraduate training and pass a state-specific exam to be licensed.
 Some states have other requirements, such as passing a criminal background check or completing continuing education credits.

 After meeting all educational and licensing requirements, newly certified occupational therapists typically find entry-level positions in hospitals, rehabilitation centers, home health agencies, skilled nursing facilities, or outpatient clinics.
 With experience, OTs may advance to supervisory or managerial positions or open their private practices.

 Occupational therapy is a vital and growing field in healthcare.
-They help people of all ages improve their physical, mental, and emotional abilities to participate in meaningful daily activities that bring purpose to life.
-Occupational therapists’ work is invaluable for many individuals struggling with health-related issues or disabilities.
+Occupational therapists help people of all ages improve their physical, mental, and emotional abilities to participate in meaningful daily activities that bring purpose to life.
+Their work is invaluable for many individuals struggling with health-related issues or disabilities.
 If you want to pursue this rewarding career path, look into the requirements needed to become an occupational therapist today!